-When you choose to file your taxes on your own you can select at-home tax preparation software such as TurboTax to facilitate the preparation and filing process.
+When you choose to file your taxes on your own, you can select at-home tax preparation software such as TurboTax to facilitate the preparation and filing process.
 Depending on the complexity of your taxes you will need to purchase a different level of software to accommodate your needs.
-If you have bought or sold stocks in the year you are filing for, you will need to purchase TurboTax Premier as the software for at-home filing.
+If you have bought or sold stocks in the year you are filing for, you will need to purchase TurboTax Premier 2021 or TurboTax Self-Employed 2021 for at-home filing.

-When preparing to file taxes with TurboTax Premiere, start by gathering together all of the documents that track your investments.
+When preparing to file taxes with TurboTax Premier 2021, start by gathering together all of the documents that track your investments.
 Your should have Form 1099-INT for income from interest, Form 1099-B for stock sales and 1099-DIV for any income from dividends.
-According to TurboTax's preparation checklist, you should also obtain any confirmation slips or brokers' statements for all stocks that you sold.
+You should also obtain any confirmation slips or brokers' statements for all stocks that you sold.
 The more information you have, the easier it will be to input the necessary data into the software for an accurate filing.

 TurboTax offers free support with the software along with a few paid expert help options.
 One of the paid options allows you to get live support as you complete the filing process and includes a review of the final return.
 The other full-service option has a TurboTax professional complete the whole tax return filing process for you.